bufbuild/vscode-buf/README.md

 Currently only supports linting but expect new features to be added soon!

-- Lints your protobuf files using `buf check lint`.
+- Lints your protobuf files using `buf lint`.
 It checks your currently opened file whenever you save it.

   ![Lint errors](./lint_errors.png)